 Do it only after metabolite correction

-The fractions of authentic tracer and metabolites are measured at sample times that are relative to the sample times of the total plasma or blood curve.
+The fractions of authentic radiopharmaceutical and metabolites are measured at sample times that are relative to the sample times of the total plasma or blood curve.
 Therefore, the metabolite correction must be made before the sample times of plasma or blood curve are changed.
+Delay time could however be estimated from uncorrected data, since only the initial phase of it is used.

 If you use fitdelay to make the delay correction, you can correct all plasma and blood curves belonging to the same study by entering the file names to the end of the command line.

-van den Hoff et al. Accurate local blood flow measurements with dynamic PET: fast determination of input function delay and dispersion by multilinear minimization.
+van den Hoff J, Burchert W, Müller-Schauenburg W, Meyer G-J, Hundeshagen H. Accurate local blood flow measurements with dynamic PET: fast determination of input function delay and dispersion by multilinear minimization.
 J Nucl Med.
 1993; 34:1770-1777.

 Written by: Vesa Oikonen